aapoalas/denonomicon/static/contents/performance.md

 will be returned as a number at a higher performance.
 Unsafe integers will be returned as BigInts at a measurable cost in performance.
 Additionally, an internal optimisation is used for unsigned integer returning that improves their performance compared to signed integers.
-Pointers are essentially always safe integers, meaning that they stay at the fast end of 64-bit unsigned integer performance range.